Short term unpredictability of high Reynolds number turbulence --- rough dependence on initial data: Classical hydrodynamic instability --- directional derivative

 where $dp$ is the pressure differential.
 The linear instability refers to the instability of the differential form (\ref{dNS}).
 In most cases studied, the steady flow $u^*$ depends on only one spatial variable $y$ (the so-called channel flow).
 This permits the following type solutions to the differential form,

 where ($x,y,z$) are the spatial coordinates, $\sg$ is a complex parameter, and ($k_1,k_3$) are real parameters.
 One can view (\ref{FM}) as a single Fourier mode out of the Fourier transform of $dv(t)$.
 In the phase space of the dynamics, (\ref{FM}) is a directional differential with the specific direction specified by the ($k_1,k_3$) Fourier mode. $V(y)$ satisfies the well-known Orr-Sommerfeld equation (Rayleigh equation in the inviscid case $Re = \infty$).
 Even though the first differential $dv(t)$ does not exist in the inviscid case ((\ref{dNS}) with $Re = \infty$), the directional differential (\ref{FM}) can exist with $V(y)$ solving the Rayleigh equation.
 Thus, the linear stability/instability predicted by the Rayleigh equation only represents a directional linear stability/instability of the Euler dynamics while the full first differential of the Euler dynamics does not exist.
 The classical hydrodynamic instability theory heavily focuses on the studies of the Rayleigh equation.
-Such a study is still important since the directional linear instability derived from Rayleigh equation often imply linear instability in Orr-Sommerfeld equation \cite{LL11}.
-The linear instability of the Orr-Sommerfeld equation indeed represents the linear instability of the full first differential of the Navier-Stokes equations.
+The directional linear instability derived from Rayleigh equation often imply linear instability in Orr-Sommerfeld equation \cite{LL11}.
+Nevertheless, linear instability due to unstable eigenvalues cannot capture the dominant linear instability of super fast growth.
+For a detailed evaluation on the rigorous mathematical foundation of linear hydrodynamic stability theory, see \cite{Li18}.